manikandanshibu/Pattern-Recognition-in-a-Matrix-A-Motion-Prediction-System/README.md

 # Pattern-Recognition-in-a-Matrix-A-Motion-Prediction-System
-# Pattern Recognition in a Matrix — A Motion Prediction System

 This project explores a real-time motion prediction system using matrix-based representations, multiverse forecasting, and lightweight neural fusion.
 It processes **pre-recorded video frames** to predict future object positions and visualize the trajectories using multiple motion models.